samwell-ho/openpgp-ca/doc/src/README.md

 so-called bridge between their respective CAs.
-Creating a bridge creates authenticated paths between all users in the two organizations - users in each organizations can authenticate keys from users in the other without any additional effort.
+Creating a bridge creates authenticated paths between all users in the two organizations - users in each organizations can authenticate keys of users in the other without any additional effort.

 This makes sense when the CA admins believe that the other organization's CA admin does a good job authenticating their user's keys in OpenPGP CA.

 As usual, we want to exploit existing trust boundaries.
-When an organization creates a bridge to another organization, the latter organization's CA admin is only trusted to authentication users in their own organization.
+When an organization creates a bridge to another organization, the latter organization's CA admin is only trusted to authenticate users in their own organization.
 This is done by scoping the trust: when the CA admin from organization A authentictes the CA admin from organization B, they indicate that B should only be trusted to authenticate users in the same organization.
 This is done using existing OpenPGP mechanisms.
-Specitically, by matching on the email's domain name.
+Specifically, by matching on the email's domain name.

 ## No key escrow